Atomic Habits: Publication history

 Atomic Habits was first published by Avery Publishing (an imprint of the Penguin Group) on October 16, 2018.
+After its publication, Clear started selling the "Clear Habit Journal", a daily planner intended to aid in the development of good habits.
 The book was reissued in 2023 with a new cover design by George Griffiths, which won the Penguin Cover Design Award in 2024 for books in the adult non-fiction category.

-After the book's publication, Clear started selling the "Clear Habit Journal", a daily planner intended to aid in the development of good habits.
-In 2024, he released a smartphone app named "Atoms", designed to help in the same way.
+In 2024, Clear released a smartphone app named "Atoms", intended to help in the same way as the planner.